saikat-says-cool/judgi/MVP_PROGRESS.md

 ---

 **Current Status:** The application now features refined AI chat streaming, including improved scrolling behavior, a more dynamic "thinking" indicator, and the prevention of raw document update tags from appearing in the chat during streaming in the canvas co-pilot.
 Export functionality for DOCX and PDF is also implemented.
-Research modes have been added to both the main chat and the canvas AI assistant, integrating with the LongCat API for contextual legal research.
+Research modes have been added to both the main chat and the canvas AI assistant, integrating with the LongCat API for contextual legal research, with enhanced query construction for Langsearch.

 ---